 New to HSBC?

-(5) Offer valid for a first subscription of 3, 6 or 12 months to learn a language.
-Subscription fees for Babbel language courses available on www.babbel.com.
-Offer reserved for individual HSBC France customers, can be combined with other current offers, limited to one access per person or per tax household.
+(4) Offer valid for a first subscription of 3, 6 or 12 months to learn a language.
+Subscription fees for Babbel language courses are available at www.babbel.com Offer reserved for individual HSBC France customers, can be combined with other current offers, limited to one access per person or per tax household.
 To benefit from the offer, the customer must register with Babbel via the link dedicated to HSBC customers.
 Offer valid as of June 1, 2019, subject to change/deletion at any time.
 The terms and conditions of the Babbel service are those of the contract signed directly between the customer and Babbel and for which HSBC France is neither a party nor a guarantor.
-HSBC France cannot be held responsible for the performance of these services by Babbel and the consequences of such performance for users.
+HSBC France cannot be held responsible for the performance of these services by Babbel and any consequences of such performance for users.